TCM 2026 Sessions

 Ryan Pietropaolo - NCSSM Durham

-Is Euclidean geometry for the birds?
+Is Euclidean Geometry for the birds?
 On a Euclidean plane, distance is “as the crow flies,” but most of us are not crows!
 This understanding of distance isn’t really applicable to the urban built environments that we are most familiar with in our immediate surroundings.
 What if distance was defined differently?
-In this session we will learn about taxicab geometry to enrich students’ understanding of Euclidean geometry.
+In this session we will learn about taxicab geometry to enrich students’ understanding of Euclidean Geometry.
 In taxicab geometry, the distance between two points is defined as the horizontal plus the vertical distance between them.
 Under these conditions, what does a circle look like?
 What is the value of pi?
 Learn the answers to these questions and more and leave prepared to surprise your students with taxicab geometry!

 What I Learned About Teaching Math From Teaching Flying